-I made a PDF version of this post so you can read it at your convenience.
+This post is over 4,000 words long—hence I made a PDF version of it so you can read it at your own convenience.
 Just let me know where to send it (takes 5 seconds).

-Here are the 7 main benefits of of CBD, according to clinical research:
+Here are the 7 proven benefits of of CBD, according to clinical research:

 - Reduces neuropathic pain (1)

 - Relieves spasms and inflammation (2)

 - Reduces seizure frequency in epilepsy patients (3)

 - Relieves anxiety and insomnia caused by PTSD (4)